 DIY Cat Furniture Inspiration

 I love my cats and would do anything to make them happy.
-But being indoor cats they can sometimes get into trouble out of bordom.
-What a better way to keep them entertained then to build them some custom DIY cat furniture.
+But being indoor cats they can sometimes get into trouble out of boredom.
+What better way to keep them entertained than to build them some custom DIY cat furniture?

 So, the inspiration came to me when I was torn between what to do with this weird “hole” in my living room built-ins and wanting a nice side table to go next to my recliner.
 The answer was to make a piece of furniture that could double as a table and a place for the cats to lounge and play.